Scthe/express-containers/README.md

 I was interested in edge computing, Next.js' middleware in particular.
 It runs a [gutted JS environment](https://wintercg.org/).
 As for usage, think of nginx's Lua scripts.

-The main goal is to separation the data.
+The main goal is to isolate the data.
 I have strict control over what is sent to QuickJS.
 If QuickJS crashes, I can restart it.
 For example, each Express request is reduced to a `(port, pathname, query string)` tuple.
 I remove all request headers as none of the examples use them.
 It's a separate JS environment with strict API boundaries.

 An interesting experiment.
 And it works.
 In practice, it should be possible to get similar guarantees from web workers.